St. Andrews by-the-Sea

 Drewhaven

-Lunching at The Pâtisserie & Bakery at Drewhaven surrounded by whimsical art created by Geoff Slater honouring the work of author/illustrator Ludwig Bemelmans, while being entertained by DH owner & international lifestyle & interior designer Lee Wells, felt pretty fantastical!
-I’m not sure which part made it more so, the murals or Lee’s storytelling, but if you love the famous childhood book Madeline (as I do), you are in for a real treat.
-Discover the characters of St. Andrews in these imaginative paintings, including ones depicting Lee & his husband Andy, their dogs, and their Pansy Patch home, the Algonquin Hotel, and much more.
-The lunch & drinks Eric and I enjoyed were also delightful.
+Lunching at The Pâtisserie & Bakery at Drewhaven surrounded by whimsical art created by Geoff Slater honouring the work of author/illustrator Ludwig Bemelmans, feels pretty fantastical!
+If you love the famous childhood book Madeline (as I do), you are in for a real treat.
+Discover the characters of St. Andrews in these imaginative paintings.
+The lunch and drinks Eric and I enjoyed here were also delightful.

 Niger Reef